fermyon/developer/content/spin/build.md

 ## Setting Up for `spin build`

-To use `spin build`, each component that you want to build must specify the command used to build it in `spin.toml`, as part of its `component.build` table.
+To use `spin build`, each component that you want to build must specify the command used to build it in `spin.toml`, as part of its `component.build` table:

 ```toml
 [[component]]